- Alternative & Natural Medicine»

 There are less common or additional causes of sciatica which include:, Lumbar spinal stenosis (narrowing of the spinal canal, or neural foramina, in the lower back - lumbar spine), Degenerative disc disease (otherwise known as DDD, which is the breakdown of discs, acting as cushions between the vertebrae), Spondylolisthesis (a condition in which one vertebra slips forward over another one), and Pregnancy.

 There are several other things that may make your back pain worse including being overweight, not exercising regularly, wearing high or unsuitable heels, or sleeping on a mattress that is too soft or unsupportive.

-Most cases of short-term acute sciatica will cease without the need for professional treatment and will respond to proprietary painkillers, exercise and hot or cold packs.
+Most cases of short-term acute sciatica will cease without the need for professional treatment and will respond to reasonably strong proprietary painkillers, exercise and hot or cold packs.

 For persistent chronic sciatica, you may be advised to try a structured exercise programme under the supervision of a physiotherapist.
 In very rare cases, surgery may be needed to control the symptoms.

 When diagnosing sciatica, a doctor will take your medical history into account and perform an examination of the back, hips, and legs in order to test for muscle strength, flexibility, sensation, and reflexes.
 Further tests may include, X-rays, MRI scans and CT scans, together with nerve conduction studies to determine the health or disease of the nerve itself, but these will more likely be carried out by a consultant or specialist.